EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-managing-a-project.md

 blurb:
   Working with Node.js and npm can be a lot of fun until you have other people actually using your software!
-  Now your users expect your code to work.
-How do
+  Now your users expect your code to work, especially when they use new versions that match their fuzzy selectors.
 published: false
 ---